Clubs, Charities, Action Groups, Political, etc.

 Hen's Teeth

-It started as Penistone & District Visual Arts Group but divided into two groups, Pennine Artists (see below) for the more commercially minded and Hen's Teeth for more charity-oriented activities.
+It started as Penistone & District Visual Arts Group but divided into two with Pennine Artists (see below) for the more commercially minded and Hen's Teeth for more charity-oriented activities.
 Their website says: 'Hens Teeth is a creative networking organisation working in Penistone and District.
 We're dedicated to raising the profile of artists and craftspeople in the area.
 We come together at various times in the year to share resources and ideas.'
-The notable and popular annual event in Penistone Church, Art at the Altar, is organised by Hen's Teeth.
-Its November 2009 event raised more than £2000 for the Royal Marines Benevolent Fund.
+One of its popular annual events is 'Art at the Altar' in Penistone Church.
+Its 2009 event raised more than £2000 for the Royal Marines Benevolent Fund.

 Pennine Artists